Conditions

 Urology

-Hydronephrosis, PUJ obstruction, urinary reflux, and urinary tract infections (UTIs).
+Hydronephrosis, PUJ obstruction, urinary reflux, and urinary tract infections (UTIs), with clear guidance for families seeking paediatric urology Lahore support.

 Liver, gallbladder & bile ducts